What is In-Mold Labeling?

 • Label thickness

-In-Mold Labeling in blow molding vs. injection molding
+In-Mold Labeling in blow molding vs injection molding

 Injection Molding